Notice of proposed rulemaking (NPRM).

 Title II of the Unfunded Mandates Reform Act of 1995 (Pub.
-L. 104-4) requires each Federal agency to prepare a written statement assessing the effects of any Federal mandate in a proposed or final agency rule that may result in an expenditure of $100 million or more (in 1995 dollars) in any one year by State, local, and tribal governments, in the aggregate, or by the private sector; such a mandate is deemed to be a `significant regulatory action.”
+L. 104-4) requires each Federal agency to prepare a written statement assessing the effects of any Federal mandate in a proposed or final agency rule that may result in an expenditure of $100 million or more (in 1995 dollars) in any one year by State, local, and tribal governments, in the aggregate, or by the private sector; such a mandate is deemed to be a “significant regulatory action.”
 The FAA currently uses an inflation-adjusted value of $143.1 million in lieu of $100 million.
-The NPRM found that the proposed rule did not contain such a mandate; and, therefore, the requirements of Title II of the Act did not apply.
-The FAA received no comments on this finding.
-Therefore, the FAA finds that this final rule does not contain such a mandate; and, therefore, the requirements of Title II of the Act do not apply.
+This proposed rule does not contain such a mandate; therefore, the requirements of Title II of the Act do not apply.

 E. Paperwork Reduction Act

 The Paperwork Reduction Act of 1995 (44 U.S.C.
 3507(d)) requires that the FAA consider the impact of paperwork and other information collection burdens imposed on the public.
-The FAA has determined that there is no new requirement for information collection associated with this final rule.
+The FAA has determined that there would be no new requirement for information collection associated with this proposed rule.

 F. International Compatibility